meerapatelmd/metathesaurus/README.md

 * Unzip mmys.zip in the unpacked download and move unzipped contents into a root folder
 * Run `openMetamorphysis()` with path to `run_mac.sh` as the argument
 * If not yet installed, install UMLS Metamorphosys (current configurations are all English vocabularies available).
 Time estimations for installation are approximately 45 minutes-1 hour, but this depends on the configurations.
 * Run the remainder of setup using the path to the META/ output

+## Code of Conduct

+Please note that the setupMetathesaurus project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.